sinyi-chou/backup/_posts/2020-04-20-classification-pr-curve.md

 comments: true
 ---

-# What's imbalanced classification

 What does "balanced" mean for binary classification data?
 It simply means that the proportion of each class is equal.

+# What's imbalanced classification?

 In binary classification, data is made up of two classes, positive and negative.
 Take 1000 samples for example, one class is 500, and the other class is 500 in balanced data.
 50% of data are positive class, and vice versa.
 The distribution becomes skewed once it’s shifted toward one class, and is then called imbalanced data.

 Imbalanced data is common in real life, such as fraud detection, cancer detection and customer conversion.
 However, it is not often mentioned in machine learning theory courses, based on my learning experiences.
 Here are some useful notes summarized from my personal learnings on real life data, that I feel worth sharing with everyone.